showell-labs/react-native-fs-fork/README.md

 *Not available on Mac Catalyst.*

 Copies a video from assets-library, that is prefixed with 'assets-library://asset/asset.MOV?...' to a specific destination.

-### `existsRes(filename: string): Promise<boolean>`

-Check in the Android res folder if the item named `filename` exists. `res/drawable` is used as the parent folder for image files, `res/raw` for everything else.
-If the item does not exist, return false.

-Note: Android only.

 ### `hash(filepath: string, algorithm: string): Promise<string>`